Information about services in the community to help with alcohol or drug problems for yourself or someone you care about.

 Provided by: DHBs, NGOs, some GPs

-How to access: Ask for a referal from your GP or contact CADs (addiction services) at your local DHB or hospital: Find my DHB
+How to access: Ask for a referral from your GP or contact CADS (addiction services) at your local DHB or hospital: Find my DHB

 Who it’s suitable for: If you are charged with driving under the influence of alcohol or other drugs.
 Your legal advisor may suggest you attend a course before your court appearance, or a court judge or probation officer may direct you to attend a course.